peterhinch/micropython-async/TUTORIAL.md

 When it comes to embedded systems the cooperative model has two advantages.
 Fistly, it is lightweight.
-It is possible to have large numbers of coroutines because unlike descheduled threads, paused coroutines do not contain much state.
+It is possible to have large numbers of coroutines because unlike descheduled threads, paused coroutines contain little state.
 Secondly it avoids some of the subtle problems associated with pre-emptive scheduling.
 In practice cooperative multi-tasking is widely used, notably in user interface applications.

 To make a case for the defence a pre-emptive model has one advantage: if someone writes